pangrwa/bob-the-builder/cc-fyi/json-parser/README.md

 - types: string
 - Use simplified maxmimal munch algorithm to scan through input and create a list of tokens
 - strings only support double quotes, once might get too complicated if i see another double quote
+- we could probaby improve debugging to the user by not rejecting the whitespace tokens during the tokeniser phase.
+We can take these tokens and count the number of whitespace and lines to keep track of the position of the error